 History of Brecon

-The Brecon Barracks currently houses the Administrative Headquarters for the Army in Wales, called 160 (Wales) Brigade.
+Brecon is a garrison town and the Brecon Barracks currently houses the Administrative Headquarters for the Army in Wales, called 160 (Wales) Brigade.
 The Brigade was originally formed in 1915 as part of the 53rd Welsh Division.

 Dering Lines is now the Infantry Battle School and it is here that the British Army trains its junior officers and non-commissioned officers in battlefield tactics.
 Many foreign armies have been invited to use these world-class facilities.
 Just a few miles further West is the Sennybridge Army Camp and Training Area, one of the largest range and training centres in the UK.
 Many thousands of service personnel use these facilities each year to train on the rugged Welsh hills of Breconshire.

 For further information on the history of Brecon, please see Breconshire Local & Family History Society website: www.blfhs.co.uk